TheTechRun/Simple-i3/README.md

 # Simple-i3
 **A user friendly i3 setup that I made for family members that I decided to share with you!**

+***Tested and working on Debian 12 Bookworm but should be good to go on many other distros with some slight alterations***

 ### <ins>Dependencies<ins>:
 dmenu, dunst, git, i3, network-manager-gnome, nitrogen, polybar, rofi, xorg, and alacritty.